Raxuis/rust-learning/README.md

 ## :sparkles: Features

-:heavy_check_mark: You can check every commit to see my progress\
+- You can check every commit to see my progress
-:heavy_check_mark: Take some notes\
+- heavy_check_mark: Take some notes

 ## :rocket: Technologies